-The online assessments provide you with the chance to practise both training and assessing in your own expert area.
+The online assessments provide you with the chance to practice both training and assessing in your own expert area.
 This is the best approach to accumulate confidence and adapt the course to suit your demands.

 The assessment module of the online course is a mix of online and offline modules.
-You are provided with a virtual practice environment which you can access online, over the telephone, and through Zoom or Skype.
+You are provided with a virtual practice environment that you can access online, over the telephone, and through Zoom or Skype.
 This provides good practice for most of the online units.

 There are a few units that require that you teach and assess learners in a face-to-face situation inappropriate workplace setting.
 With some COVID-19 restrictions still in force in some states, particularly Victoria, this component may not be possible to complete right now.
 However, if you can find suitable students to interact with online this might be a possible way of completing this part of the course.
 This online course is the ideal choice for those students who want to benefit from online courses and who may not have the time to attend a standard classroom environment.